NCAR/DART/docs/pages/Getting_Started.md

 begin the next phase of your interaction with DART.
 You may wish to learn more
 about:

 * [What is data assimilation?](#WhatIsDA) &mdash; a brief introduction to ensemble data assimilation.
-This section includes more information about the Lorenz 63 model and how to configure the `input.nml` file to play with DA experiment in DART using the Lorenz 63 model.
+This section includes more information about the Lorenz 63 model and how to configure the `input.nml` file to play with DA experiments in DART using the Lorenz 63 model.
 * [What is DART?](#WhatIsDART) &mdash; This section includes more information about DART and a basic flow chart of the overall DART workflow.
 * [How do I run DART with my model?](#RunWithMyModel)
 * [How do I add my observations to DART?](#RunWithMyObs)